-- 1) If the first day of a month falls on Saturday or Sunday, salary checks will be made available after 8:30 a.m. on the last Friday immediately preceding the first day of the month; - 2) In the month of December, salary checks are available on the last working day the university is open before the holidays as specified in the University calendar; - 3) Exceptions to the above due to holidays will be communicated by the Controller's Office; - 4) Should a faculty or staff member be absent from the campus on the date that salary checks are delivered, upon request of the faculty member the check will be mailed to a specific address or to the bank.
+- 1) If the first day of a month falls on Saturday or Sunday, salary checks will be made available after 8:30 a.m. on the last Friday immediately preceding the first day of the month; - 2) In the month of December, salary checks are available on the Friday preceding Commencement; - 3) Exceptions to the above due to holidays will be communicated by the Controller's Office; - 4) Should a faculty or staff member be absent from the campus on the date that salary checks are delivered, upon request of the faculty member the check will be mailed to a specific address or to the bank.
 In the latter case a mail deposit slip (and a bank-by-mail envelope, if possible) must be provided; - 5) Extra compensation and Grant Contract payments are available for pick-up after 8:30 a.m. at the Reception Desk located in the Controller's Office, 103 Swords Hall, on the 15th of each month during the REGULAR ACADEMIC SEMESTERS.
 If the 15th falls on Saturday or Sunday, checks are available after 8:30 a.m. on the preceding Friday.
-NO DIRECT DEPOSIT AVAILABLE. - During SUMMER and INTERIMS, Extra Compensation and Grant Contract payments are combined with Summer and Interim payments; - 6) January or May Interim and Summer Sessions salary checks are available on the last day of each session after 8:30 a.m. and are distributed to DEPARTMENTS.
-NO DIRECT DEPOSIT AVAILABLE; - 7) Direct deposit of regular salary checks is available at several local banks located in the continental U.S. that accept ACH transfers by making proper arrangements with the Payroll Dept., 229 Sisson Hall; - 8) Faculty will receive their contract salary in 12 payments on the first of each month according to present payment practices.
+NO DIRECT DEPOSIT AVAILABLE.

+During SUMMER and INTERIMS, Extra Compensation and Grant Contract payments are combined with Summer and Interim payments;

+- 6) January or May Interim and Summer Sessions salary checks are available on the last day of each session after 8:30 a.m. and are distributed to DEPARTMENTS.
+NO DIRECT DEPOSIT AVAILABLE: - 7) Direct deposit of regular salary checks is available at several local banks located in the continental U.S. that accept ACH transfers by making proper arrangements with the Payroll Dept., 229 Sisson Hall; - 8) Faculty will receive their contract salary in 12 payments on the first of each month according to present payment practices.